MRB61/CNN-with-NumPy/README.md

 # Yoga Pose Classification with CNN from Scratch
 DATASET==https://sites.google.com/view/yoga-82/home

-This project explores the implementation of a Convolutional Neural Network (CNN) built entirely from scratch using PyTorch.
+This project explores the implementation of a Convolutional Neural Network (CNN) built entirely from scratch using NumPy.
 The goal is not state-of-the-art performance but to deepen understanding of how CNNs work mathematically and programmatically.
 ## CNN Architecture

 The architecture is intentionally minimal: